isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-12-post-the-bastin-collection-on-raffles.md

 [^12]:Raffles, T.S.
 (1816). *[On the Maláyu nation: With a translation of its maritime institutions](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201923575)*.
 Calcutta: Asiatick Society.
 (Call no.: RRARE 959.503 RAF)

-[^13]:Asiatick researches, or, Transactions of the society instituted in Bengal, for inquiring into the history and antiquities, the arts, sciences, and literature of Asia.
-(1788–1839).
+[^13]:*[Asiatick researches, or, Transactions of the society instituted in Bengal, for inquiring into the history and antiquities, the arts, sciences, and literature of Asia.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12995892)* (1788–1839).
 Calcutta: Printed and sold by Manuel Cantopher.
 (Call no.: RRARE 950.05 AR)

 [^14]:Finlayson, G., & Thomas, T.S.
-(1826).
-The mission to Siam, and Hue the capital of Cochin China in the years 1821-22: From the journal of the George Finlayson: With a memoir of the author by Sir Thomas Stamford Raffles.
+(1826). *[The mission to Siam, and Hue the capital of Cochin China in the years 1821-22: From the journal of the George Finlayson: With a memoir of the author by Sir Thomas Stamford Raffles](https://eresources.nlb.gov.sg/printheritage/detail/18614110-958d-4785-9bde-53e8da320697.aspx)*.
 London: Murray.
 Retrieved from BooKSG.

 [^15]:Raffles, T.S.
-(1814).
-A discourse at a meeting of the Society of Arts and Sciences in Batavia, on the twenty-fourth day of April 1813, being the anniversary of the institution, delivered by Thomas Stamford Raffles.
+(1814). *[A discourse at a meeting of the Society of Arts and Sciences in Batavia, on the twenty-fourth day of April 1813, being the anniversary of the institution, delivered by Thomas Stamford Raffles](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201923479)*.
 Batavia: Government Press.
 (Call no.: RRARE 959.80222 DIS)

 [^16]:Raffles, T.S.
-(1822).
-XVII.
+(1822). *[XVII.
 Descriptive catalogue of a zoological collection, made on account of the Honourable East India Company, in the island of Sumatra and its vicinity, under the direction of Sir Thomas Stamford Raffles, Lieutenant- Governor of Fort Marlborough; with additional notices illustrative of the natural history of those countries; XVIII.
-Second part of the descriptive catalogue of the zoological collection made in the island of Sumatra and its vicinity.
-[S.l.: s.n.].
+Second part of the descriptive catalogue of the zoological collection made in the island of Sumatra and its vicinity.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=201925655)* [S.l.: s.n.].
 (Call no.: RRARE 590.9598 RAF)

 [^17]:Raffles, T.S.
-(1824).
-Substance of a memoir on the administration of the Eastern Islands … in 1819.
+(1824). *[Substance of a memoir on the administration of the Eastern Islands … in 1819](https://eresources.nlb.gov.sg/printheritage/detail/8275bcba-e88c-4e5f-8faa-1e2c131b791e.aspx)*.
 London: [Printed privately by Raffles].
 Retrieved from BooKSG.

-[^18]:Malayan miscellanies.
-(1822).
+[^18]:*[Malayan miscellanies.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4316229)* (1822).
 Bencoolen: Sumatran Mission Press.
 (Call no.: RRARE 991 MAL)

 [^19]:Java government gazette.
 (1812–1816).
 Batavia: Printed by A. H. Hubbard at the Govt.
 Press.
 (Call no.: RRARE 959.82 JAV)